accessibility-exchange/co-design/src/steps/consulting-team-provides-feedback.md

 * Options for time: Don’t require real-time feedback to avoid time pressures
 * Options for medium: people to respond in things like video, voice note

+### Using stories to express experiences

+* People have already had experiences with organizations regarding their accessibility
+* Tell stories about those experiences to the relevant organizations, ex. the process of getting a passport

+### Have access supporters help consultants articulate their feedback

+* For non-verbal consultants
+* For consultants who encounter barriers in articulating their thought processes easily
+* For newcomers and people who don’t speak the language used

+### Use community facilitation

+* Have facilitation come from someone that the consultants can relate to, or from their own community - this provides more authentic answers, and may help with consultants feeling pressured to say what they think organizations want to hear

 ### Organizations need to be flexible and transparent about their communication

 * Organizations need to communicate to consultants through their preferred medium
 * Organizations need to communicate the timeframe of when they’ll respond

-### Use community facilitation

-* Have facilitation come from someone that the consultants can relate to, or from their own community - this provides more authentic answers, and may help with consultants feeling pressured to say what they think organizations want to hear

-### Using stories to express experiences

-* People have already had experiences with organizations regarding their accessibility
-* Tell stories about those experiences to the relevant organizations, ex. the process of getting a passport

 ### Organizations ask questions that meet the consultant where they’re at